Hawaiian Food: 22 Dishes You Have to Try!

 Coconut shrimp from Gilligan’s Beach Shack

-When we visited Hawaii, we must have ordered coconut shrimp at least a half dozen times.
-Fresh shrimp are covered in a coconut batter and then fried.
+When we last visited Hawaii, we must have ordered coconut shrimp at least a half dozen times.
+In this classic dish, fresh shrimp are covered in a coconut batter and then fried.
 Pure deliciousness!

 Fresh Pineapple